The Future of Fertility: What Happens with Frozen Eggs and Embryos?

 Companies and nonprofits have been successful in providing communities with the information and power to learn about fertility possibilities.
 More celebrities and people in powerful positions are publicly discussing their lived experiences of assisted reproductive technology and modern family planning.
 This amplifies and normalizes the conversation on multiple levels, bringing these important, emotional experiences to dinner table conversations, internet exchanges, podcasts, media, television, and more.
 Today, intended parents can access support groups, join online forums, see representation in media, and even attend conferences to share resources and feel solidarity with others TTC with the help of assisted reproductive technology.

-It’s an exciting, evolving world, and this cultural shift is in part thanks to technological advances, like those offered by TMRW, helping to ensure that the process of creating a family is as safe as possible.
+It’s an exciting, evolving world, and this cultural shift is in part thanks to technological advances, like those offered by TMRW, aiming to ensure that the process of creating a family is as safe as possible.

-Whether people proactively store embryos to help safeguard and create their future family, cancer patients preserve their fertility prior to treatment, single parents seek a donor, or LGBTQ couples aim to start a family, the future of fertility options to treatments, cryopreservation, and access to necessary care is opening up for more people than ever to build their families with the help of assisted reproductive technology.
+Whether people proactively store embryos to create their future family, cancer patients preserve their fertility prior to treatment, single parents seek a donor, or LGBTQ couples aim to start a family, the future of fertility options to treatments, cryopreservation, and access to necessary care is opening up for more people than ever to build their families with the help of assisted reproductive technology.

 Contributor